-- Recently, Qualcomm Technologies and a group of the world’s leading mobile network operators and device OEMs made a declaration of exactly how far along we are in realizing this vision for 5G.
-And at the center of this progress lies the Qualcomm Snapdragon X50 5G modem — the world’s first announced 5G modem.
+- Qualcomm Technologies and a group of the world’s leading mobile network operators including AT&T, Verizon, China Mobile, Deutsche Telekom, NTT DoCoMo, SK Telecom made a declaration in February 2019 of how far along they are in realizing the vision for 5G.
+As the companies planned to begin the first trials of standards-compliant mobile 5G NR networks, at the heart of the mobile test devices, they will use the Qualcomm Snapdragon X50 5G modem to ascertain the performance of these emerging networks.

-- After 3GPP set 5G standards, Qualcomm has already started work on the next wave of 5G NR technologies that will pave the way to the subsequent 5G NR standard releases.
+- After 3GPP set 5G standards in 2016, Qualcomm started working on the next wave of 5G NR technologies that would pave the way to the subsequent 5G NR standard releases.
 At MWC 2018, Qualcomm demonstrated three of these 5G NR expansion areas.

 - Qualcomm is also working to design and standardize the new 5G NR unified air interface.

-- Samsung and Qualcomm announced their intention to expand their decade-long foundry relationship into EUV (extreme ultraviolet) lithography process technology, including the manufacture of future Qualcomm® Snapdragon™ 5G mobile chipsets using Samsung’s 7-nanometer (nm) LPP (Low Power Plus) EUV process technology.
+- In February 2018, Samsung and Qualcomm announced their intention to expand their decade-long foundry relationship into EUV (extreme ultraviolet) lithography process technology, including the manufacture of future Qualcomm® Snapdragon™ 5G mobile chipsets using Samsung’s 7-nanometer (nm) LPP (Low Power Plus) EUV process technology.

-- Further, Qualcomm and Microsoft announced that leading retailers from across the world will offer a range of new Microsoft Always Connected Windows 10 PCs powered by the Qualcomm® Snapdragon™ Mobile PC Platform.
+- In the same month, Qualcomm and Microsoft announced that leading retailers from across the world will offer a range of new Microsoft Always Connected Windows 10 PCs powered by the Qualcomm® Snapdragon™ Mobile PC Platform.

 - Qualcomm, along with Verizon and Nokia, completed a series of data sessions over the 3GPP New Radio 5G standards outdoor and a successful multi-carrier aggregation to boost those signals into Gbps range.

-- Qualcomm also got the permission from FCC to conduct R&D tests in New Jersey and California.
+- Qualcomm also got permission by FCC to conduct R&D tests in New Jersey and California.

 - Qualcomm is collaborating with 18 telecoms and 20 manufacturers, including Taiwan’s Asustek Computer Inc. (華碩), to launch 5G-enabled products beyond mobile devices next year.

-- Verizon was also successfully able to complete a call on 5G NR networks in a collaboration with Nokia and Qualcomm.
+- Verizon was also successfully able to complete a call on 5G NR networks in February 2018 in collaboration with Nokia and Qualcomm.
 The trio used Verizon’s wave spectrum – using Nokia 5G network on a 5G NR prototype device by Qualcomm.
 The test was conducted at Nokia’s facility in Murray Hill, NJ.

-- Verizon went for video-calling which they achieved with KT using Samsung 5G tablets.
+- On April 2018, Verizon was able to complete its first-ever pre-commercial video call using Samsung 5G tablets.
 It was an international call from Minneapolis to Seoul, Korea.
 The companies also decided to work together in the future for further developments.

-- Verizon has many plans for the 5G technology.
+- Verizon has many plans for 5G technology.
 Most importantly, they claim to be the first ever company to provide 5G service in the US.
-Further, AT&T has also shown the desire to be the first in the race.
+Further, AT&T has also shown a desire to be the first in the race.

 - Verizon selected Sacramento, CA, as the first city that would receive their 5G fixed wireless broadband service as the company gears up to challenge cable broadband providers.

-- The company would partner with Samsung to use their custom fixed 5G home routers and 5G Radio Access Units (RAN) for the carrier’s initial 5G commercial rollout that will begin in the second half of 2018.
+- Verizon announced that they would partner with Samsung to use their custom fixed 5G home routers and 5G Radio Access Units (RAN) for the carrier’s initial 5G commercial rollout that was scheduled for the second half of 2018.

 - Verizon also holds a 31 GHz license in the BTA from its acquisition of LMDS licenses from Nextlink Wireless.

-- Verizon recently announced the deployment of 5G networks in Los Angeles using Ericsson equipment.
+- In May 2018, Verizon announced the deployment of 5G networks in Los Angeles using Ericsson equipment.

-Columbia University is currently experimenting with VR (Virtual Reality) using pre-commercial 5G technology from Verizon to develop telemedicine solutions.
+- In June 2018, it was announced that Columbia University was experimenting with VR (Virtual Reality) using pre-commercial 5G technology from Verizon to develop telemedicine solutions.